 For this complex undertaking von Weichs had some 30 divisions, although only slightly more than half of these were German (the rest being Hungarian, Italian and Romanian formations), supported by more than 1,200 aircraft of Generaloberst Wolfram Freiherr von Richthofen’s Luftflotte IV.
-Heeresgruppe ‘B’ outnumbered the Soviet forces in the Don bend by about 2/1 in men and more in heavy weapons as a result of the great losses which General Fyedor Ya.
-Kostenko’s (later Vatutin’s) South-West Front had suffered in the campaign near Kharkov between January and May 1942.
+Heeresgruppe 'B' outnumbered the Soviet forces in the Don bend by about 2/1 in men and more in heavy weapons as a result of the great losses which General Fyedor Ya.
+Kostenko’s (from 25 October Vatutin’s) South-West Front had suffered in the campaign near Kharkov between January and May 1942.

 Meanwhile General Willibald Freiherr von Langermann und Erlenkamp’s XIV Panzerkorps continued driving into the junction between the 62nd and 64th Armies and separating these two formations as it advanced to the north-east in the direction of Kalach.
 General Leytenant Vasili N. Gordov, currently commanding the Stalingrad Front, was now instructed to bolster the southern sector of his area of responsibility and deployed General Leytenant Fyedor I. Tolbukhin’s 57th Army in an effort to halt the German penetration, and was also allocated General Nikolai I. Trufanov’s 51st Army.
 This meant that the Stalingrad Front’s line now extended over a distance of more than 400 miles (645 km), so the Stavka decided to form a new headquarters, the South-East Front, assume control of this southern sector.

-Hoth’s 4th Panzerarmee had managed to cross the Don, and on 31 July attacked the over-extended 51st Army as it tried to reach Tsimlyanskaya.
+Hoth’s 4th Panzerarmee had thus managed to cross the Don, and on 31 July attacked the over-extended 51st Army as it tried to reach Tsimlyanskaya.
 The German drive broke through without difficulty and, as the Soviet forces attempted to pull back toward the railway line linking Tikhoretsk and Krasnoarmeysk, headed to the north-east and reached Kotelnikovo by 2 August.
 Farther to the north, the 62nd Army had lost most of its infantry in the German envelopment: many of these men escaped in small groups, but only after abandoning most of their heavy equipment.
 The 62nd Army was then strengthened by the remnants of 1st Tank Army, which had been disbanded after its mauling.

-With priority allocated to their seizure of Stalingrad, however, the Germans left parts of the Don’s south bank in the hands of General Leytenant Dmitri D. Lelyushenko’s 1st Guards Army and General Major Ivan M. Chistyakov’s 21st Army and, with General de armatâ Petre Dumitrescu-Clap’s Romanian 3rd Army remaining on the defensive, this was to emerge later in the campaign as a catastrophic mistake.
+With priority allocated to their seizure of Stalingrad, however, the Germans left parts of the Don river’s south bank in the hands of General Leytenant Dmitri D. Lelyushenko’s 1st Guards Army and General Major Ivan M. Chistyakov’s 21st Army and, with General de armatâ Petre Dumitrescu-Clap’s Romanian 3rd Army remaining on the defensive, this was to emerge later in the campaign as a catastrophic mistake.

 The determination if not the efficacy of the Soviet resistance in the Don river bend now persuaded Paulus that his 6th Army lacked the strength to force a crossing of the river by itself, so there followed a lull as he waited for Hoth’s Panzer formations to fight their way to the north.
 Gradually, the balance in numbers shifted against the Soviets as the 64th Army, which had played an important role in bolstering the 62nd Army’s resistance, was compelled to extend its left flank farther to the east in an effort to cover the approach of the 4th Panzerarmee.

 On 5 August, Eremenko arrived at the newly completed Stalingrad command bunker, from which he assumed command of the new South-East Front four days later, but was afforded little time to organise his command.
-Approaching from the south, the 4th Panzerarmee attacked the 64th Army just as the 6th Army had aligned itself to face due east with General Martin Fiebig’s VIII Fliegerkorps, newly based on the airfields of the the Morozovsk complex, in support.
+Approaching from the south, the 4th Panzerarmee attacked the 64th Army just as the 6th Army had aligned itself to face due east with Fiebig’s VIII Fliegerkorps, newly based on the airfields of the the Morozovsk complex, in support.
 Eventually, the 4th Panzerarmee drove in the left flank of 64th Army and found himself within 19 miles (30 km) of Stalingrad.
-The 4th Panzerarmee’s penetration was halted only by Eremenko’s despatch of mixed tank, infantry and artillery force that checked Hoth at Abganerovo.
+The 4th Panzerarmee's penetration was halted only by Eremenko’s despatch of mixed tank, infantry and artillery force that checked Hoth at Abganerovo.